caseyyee/caseyyee.com/src/projects/firefox-reality.md

 the web needed to play a role in this future.
 At it's basic level, you need to still be able to access the web just as you have been for the last several decades, and so a browser needs to be built to accomodate that.

 and the momentum continues to grow, but experiences would be dominated by tools that catered to the development of game software rather than web development.
-The patterns, design and skillset needed to work on VR content
+The patterns, design and skillset needed to work on VR content -->

 ### Desktop WebVR

-At its earliest stages working with Vlad Vukecevic, WebVR started as a simple extension to the 2D desktop browsing experience.
-When _Entering VR_, content would be stereoscopically rendered using WebGL into the attatched VR headset.
+At its earliest stages, WebVR started as a simple extension to the 2D desktop browsing experience.
+The creation of the [WebVR API's](../webvr-tools/#webvr-browser-api) made it possible for content to access VR headset and controller orientation and position data, to then render the appropriate stereoscopic views using WebGL into the VR headset.

-![Desktop WebVR on Firefox using Oculus DK2 VR headset](/img/desktop-vr.gif) *MozVR website running "Sechelt" experience on Desktop Firefox in WebVR using Oculus DK2 VR headset*
+![Desktop WebVR on Firefox using Oculus DK2 VR headset](/img/desktop-vr.gif) *MozVR website running "Sechelt" experience on Desktop Firefox in WebVR using Oculus DK2 VR headset after "Entering VR"*

 ![Ben Lang from RoadToVR trying out Rainbow Membrand by Cabbibo](/img/rainbow-membrane.jpg) *Ben Lang from RoadToVR trying out Rainbow Membrand by Cabbibo*

 ### HIRO

-HIRO was the first experiment in VR browser design that I worked with Josh Carpenter, Kip Gilbert and Vlad Vukecevic.
+HIRO was the first experiment in VR browser design that I worked with Josh Carpenter, Vlad Vukecevic and early three.js patches for WebVR support by Diego Marcos.
 The goal was to design a concept that would demonstrate what browsing in VR could be like.
-HIRO was first debuted at GDC 201? and really kickstarted interest from the likes of Google, Samsung, Microsoft, Oculus and a fantastic group of content creators.
+HIRO was first debuted at GDC 2015 and really kickstarted interest from the likes of Google, Samsung, Microsoft, Oculus, W3C and a fantastic group of content creators who contributed many experimented and ideas using API.

 <div class="video-wrapper">
   <iframe src="https://www.youtube.com/embed/KlZnKW2qVZ8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>